 Yoga is therefore a powerful tool in a modern fast-paced western lifestyle giving awareness and strength to the body, a deeper sense of calm to the mind and a positive connection to one’s inner self.

-You can find further reading and information about the specific styes of Yoga by clicking the links below:
+You can find further reading and information about the Hatha and Therapeutic styes of Yoga by clicking the links below:

 The anatomy is the heart of all living things.
 The human anatomy makes up the internal structure of the body, and so understanding the role of the vital organs, plays a huge part in the practice and teaching of Yoga.